DexerTDP/articles/2025/Payload - October.md

 That bad was using ai to create any photo be a nude and then distrubute it around aka deepfake revenge porn

-What follows next is a conversation where a woman reached out to me about this topic as she wanted to learn about it after an acquientence of hers suffered this attack.
+What follows next is a snippet of a conversation where a woman reached out to me about this topic as she wanted to learn on how it happens after an acquientence of hers suffered this attack.

-her: I would like to learn what to do if that happens to me.
+-her: I would like to learn what to do if that happens to me.
-me: like sick fucks using ai for their material?
+-me: like sick fucks using ai for their material?
-her: Yes
+-her: Yes
-me: *posted a site that specialize ai deepfake porn site after research* That didn’t take long for me to find
+-me: *posted a site that specialize ai deepfake porn site after research* That didn’t take long for me to find
-her: Ewewww
+-her: Ewewww
-me: I could run an experiment with a photo but then that’s grey area there, legal and all that.
+-me: I could run an experiment with a photo but then that’s grey area there, legal and all that.
-her: Hang on *she provided a full clothed picture* Fire away, My head is not it.
+-her: Hang on *she provided a full clothed picture* Fire away, My head is not it.
-me: *use the picture on the service* It did a nude alright.
+-me: *use the picture on the service* It did a nude alright.
-her: Jesus, I don't need to see.
+-her: Jesus, I don't need to see.
 Was it something believable?
-me: Not a good one due to the blur affect but it’s there
+-me: Not a good one due to the blur affect but it’s there
-her: Uuuugh
+-her: Uuuugh

 There's services that allow a free sample that you can use, the quality may not be good until you pay for said service.
 That said, the pay is not that expensive.
 The service I use, you just pay no less than $6 to produce a deepfake nude for you.